hickb/RealtimeMigration/README.md

 # RealtimeMigration
-A simple sandbox to help migration process for Unity / realtime engine.
+A simple sandbox to help migration process to Unity / realtime engine.